-- demonstration of corporate behaviours (including adherence to the Code of Ethics and a satisfactory Assurance Report); and - successfully delivering on agreed objectives which are used to adjust the overall discretionary bonus awarded up or down.
+- demonstration of corporate behaviours (including adherence to the Code of Ethics and a satisfactory Assurance Report); - successfully delivering on agreed objectives which are used to adjust the overall discretionary bonus awarded up or down; and - effective sustainable risk management.

 In addition to individual contribution, consideration is given to group performance, compliance with regulatory requirements, team performance & development and market factors.